Have we wondered why smartphones dominate as technology and are very prolific to our lives or how the touch screen works?

 On the top of the screen is a chemically toughened glass, that helps in preventing the phone screen from breaking easily.
 This glass is five times different in strength than other glasses we see.

-It is made of a heated potassium nitrate of about 400°C. This cause the sodium atoms to migrate out and much larger potassium atoms to come in.
+It is made of a heated potassium nitrate of about 400°C. This causes the sodium atoms to migrate out and much larger potassium atoms to come in.

 Due to the large size of the potassium atoms, they exert more pressure on the surface of the glass because of its compressed nature inside the glass.